nklier38/ONT_MinION_Notch_DE/README.md

 BASH SCRIPTS

-mapLoop.sh: simple script to run minimap2 on all fastq files within a directory, using splice-aware ONT read settings. chopLoop.sh: simple script to run  porechop on all fastq files within a directory.
+mapLoop.sh: simple script to run minimap2 on all fastq files within a directory directly to a mRNA reference. mapLoopGenomic.sh: simple script to run minimap2 on all fastq files within a directory to a genomic reference. chopLoop.sh: simple script to run  porechop on all fastq files within a directory.